 The recent report about the expected decline of auto insurance costs in Miami due to the law against ‘no-fault’ fraud is something the city’s drivers should be happy about, especially considering the results of NerdWallet’s latest study.
 In the website’s list of Most Expensive Cities for Car Insurance, Miami ranked 9th with an average annual premium of $3,168.75.

-Such amount is considerable, but you need not leave Miami to save money on car insurance.
+Such amount is considerable, but you need not leave Miami or file bankruptcy to save money on car insurance.
 You can effectively reduce your auto insurance costs even while living in the city by doing the following:

 Choose your car carefully.
 Your choice of car is a major factor that determines how much insurance you are going to pay.
 Some vehicles are more expensive to insure than others.
 Those that have higher maintenance and repair costs and have higher risk for accidents, such as sports cars, come with more expensive insurance.
 High profile cars, or those that are favored by thieves, are also more costly to insure.
 Before you settle on a car, find out the cost of insuring it.

 Ensure car safety.
 Buying a car with a high safety rating will allow you to lower your car insurance expenses.
 You can save even more if you invest in safety options.
 Adding the likes of anti-lock brakes, anti-theft devices like alarm systems, and passenger-seat airbags can help you get a lower rate.

 Raise the deductible.
 This is one surefire way to significantly reduce your insurance premium because the deductible you set greatly influences how much premium you will pay.
 The deductible is the amount you will pay out of pocket before the insurer pays.
 The higher the deductible, the lower your annual premium.
 Before you increase your deductible, make sure you can afford to pay more.
 Also, ask your insurer how increasing your deductible will impact your premium.